 '''

-if Alg=STEP_0 then

-!
-Produce an initial solution for the

-! dual problem using a dummy objective

-maximize(sum(j in Ctrs) u(j))

-if(getprobstat = XPRS_INF) then

-writeln("Problem is infeasible")

-status(prob):= STAT_INFEAS

-!
-Problem is infeasible

 else

 write(" Start solution: ")

 save_dualsolution(prob)

 returned:= getobjval

 end-if

 else

 !
 STEP 2: Solve the dual problem for

 ! given solution values of y

-Obj:= sum(j in Ctrs) u(j) (b(j) - sum(i in IntVars) B(j,i) sol_y(i))
+Obj:= sum(j in Ctrs) u(j) (b(j) - sum(i in IntVars) B(j,i)sol_y(i))

 maximize(XPRS_PRI, Obj)

-if(getprobstat=XPRS_UNB) then
+\verb|if(getprobstat=XPRS_UNB)| then \\

 BigM:= sum(j in Ctrs) u(j) <= BIGM

 maximize(XPRS_PRI, Obj)

 end-if

 write("Step 2: ")

 save_dualsolution(prob)

 !
 Save solution values

 returned:= getobjval

 BigM:= 0

 !
 Reset the 'BigM' constraint

 end-if

 end-do

 end-function

 '''

-Similarly to the previous implementation as a separate model, we have moved the storing of the solution values into a subroutine (save\dualsolution).
+Similarly to the previous implementation as a separate model, we have moved the storing of the solution values into a subroutine (save_dualsolution).
 Notice that it is not necessary to switch problems using with prob do in this subroutine because it gets called from within a subproblem.